Gelbe Flecken

 • Spider mites, thrips or aphids suck the plant sap, which can lead to yellow spots or localized discoloration.

-• Fungal infections: Leaf spot or mildew often cause yellow spots that spread.
+• Fungal infestation: Leaf spot disease or powdery mildew often lead to yellow spots that spread.

-• Bacterial infections: These often manifest themselves in yellow, watery spots.
+• Bacterial infections: These often manifest as yellow, water-soaked spots.

 5. sunburn

-• Direct sunlight can damage sensitive plants, resulting in yellow, burnt areas.
+• Direct sunlight can damage sensitive plants, which manifests itself in yellow, burned spots.

 6. Unfavorable environmental conditions

-• Drafts or temperature fluctuations: Stress caused by sudden temperature changes can cause yellow spots.
+• Drafts or temperature fluctuations: Stress from sudden temperature changes can cause yellow spots.

 • Low humidity: Dry air can damage leaf tissue, especially in tropical plants.